Students who are in Year 5 now, can undertake overseas placements as part of the course MFAC3514 Elective Term.

 All costs for the exchange program are borne by the Student including but not limited to: accomodation/housing, airfares, Visas, vaccinations, MRSA Screening, etc

-Students are required to complete the assessments and exams as per the University of Oslo's requirements.
+Successful students will be enrolled at University of Oslo therefore are required to complete the assessments and exams as per the University of Oslo's requirements.
 See more details on the Oslo Program tab.

 "Exchange is one of those experiences in life that pushes you to see the world from a different perspective.
 It gives you the opportunity to travel to places you never thought you would see, to meet people from all different backgrounds, to better understand a culture and way of life that isn’t your own and appreciate your own place in this very big world of ours.
 Whilst on exchange in Norway I hiked beautiful fjords, dogsled at the Northern Lights, road-tripped Iceland and cruised to Russia.
 I ate reindeer for the very first time, learnt to say ‘tak’ instead of thank you and backpacked Eastern Europe in my weeks off.
 Most of all, I made treasured friendships and met some incredible people, who in their own way, each changed the way I viewed the world.
 From my experience, the words of Henry Miller rang true, ‘one’s destination is never a place, but a new way of seeing things’. "